-The Grosvenor Hotel, Victoria was built in 1862 by the Victorian railway pioneers.
-It is Grade II listed and has been restored to its former glory by a multi million pound refurbishment.
+The Grosvenor Hotel in London Victoria was built in 1862 by the Victorian railway pioneers.
+It is Grade II listed and has been restored to its former glory by a multi-million-pound refurbishment.
 It is located within walking distance of Buckingham Palace and is just a hop from Victoria Tube Station.

 As we entered the lobby we were struck by the gleaming Victorian splendour of the hotel lobby and took a moment to absorb some of the hotel’s history.